node-class-may-2023/ComIT_Node/nodejs.md

   * And much, much more!
 * Express is a minimal and flexible Node.js web application framework
 * This is why we'll add many modules to configure our server like sessions, coockies and more
-* Some known modules are manteined by the [express core team](http://expressjs.com/en/resources/middleware.html)
+* Some known modules are maintained by the [express core team](http://expressjs.com/en/resources/middleware.html)
 * There's no silver bullets on how to create/configure an Express server

 ### Create a web server using Express